J535D165/recordlinkage/docs/installation.rst

 Installation
 ============

-The easiest way of installing the Python Record Linkage Toolkit is using ``pip``.
-It is as easy as typing:
+The Python Record linkage Toolkit requires Python 3.5 or higher (since version
+>= 0.14).
+Install the package easily with pip

 .. code:: sh

-	pip install --user recordlinkage
+    pip install recordlinkage

+Python 2.7 users can use version <= 0.13, but it is advised to use Python >= 3.5.

 You can also clone the project on Github.
 The license of this record linkage package is BSD-3-Clause.